 On my teacher’s desk, I have a file system that says “Graded”, “Needs Graded” and “Needs Filed”.
 This is where my children place their papers that need to be graded each day.
 When done, I put them in “graded” for the children to put away.
 “Needs Filed” is work for me.
 If there is a paper or piece of work that needs to be placed in the kid’s portfolios I place it in “needs to be filed”.
 I go through this once a month or so.
 Find a filing system that will work for you and your family.
 This will help keep your homeschool room more organized and paperwork a lot easier to maintain.

 Keep Toys out of School

 This is hard, especially when you share your homeschool space.
 But, it is important to do if you want your older children to stay focused.
 We have an imaginary line down our room.
 The little kids know they need to keep their toys on the other side of the room.
 If they want to play and be noisy they can take the toys to their rooms and have at it!
 I also keep the table facing the window so the older kids have their backs to the younger children.
 This helps!

 Organizing your homeschool room is going to look different in each home and depending on your families needs.
 The key is to find what works for you and your family.
 Hopefully some of these tips will help you organize your homeschool space in the new year!

 Misty Bailey is a wife to Roger and a homeschool mom to three beautiful blessings.
 She resides with her family in Southern Ohio.
-She loves helping new homeschoolers and has written a free ebook titled Homeschool 101.
+She loves helping new homeschoolers and has written an ebook titled Homeschool 101.
 She shares her struggles with time management, becoming unglued and finding joy in the everyday moments on her blog Joy in the Journey.